status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-an-eye.md

 ## Make sure your validator is attached

 On startup, you should see a log message that reads `Local validator attached`.
-This has a `pubKey` field which should the public key of your validator.
+This has a `pubkey` field which should the public key of your validator.

 ## Check your IP address